 If you want to bring up small Kubernetes production grade clusters using DIY methods, Kubernetes operations is a great way to go.
 But once a cluster is brought up, there are numerous elements to address for operations, logging, and monitoring.
 For most people, a managed Kubernetes solution may be a better choice.

 Platform9 Managed Kubernetes Removes Complexity

 Platform9 Managed Kubernetes (PMK) abstracts the complexity and provides an easy path to Kubernetes deployment for setting up production grade clusters quickly.
 This is true for deployment on both public cloud and on-premise environments but specially for the latter.

 The guaranteed SLA from PMK removes the operational complexity and need for dedicated resources – especially re-purposes developers – thus increasing developer productivity.
 PMK aims to package not only Kubernetes, but all of the other important components (i.e., monitoring, logging, auto-healing) that are essential for a healthy distributed system.

 We have the experience to help you move from a DIY Kops cluster set-up to the fully orchestrated Platform9 Managed Kubernetes environment.
-To get started with Platform9, you can deploy a free Platform9 Sandbox with Kubernetes installed.
-The sandbox includes a guided walkthrough for SaaS-managed Kubernetes, which allows you to get your environment up and running in just minutes.
-You can also contact us to schedule a free consultation or to register for a Platform9 15-day free trial.
+To get started with Platform9, you can deploy a free Platform9 Managed Kubernetes Environment.
+The environment includes a guided walkthrough for SaaS-managed Kubernetes, which allows you to get your environment up and running in just minutes.

 Hear Arun Sriraman, Software Engineer, on “Kubernetes Operations with Kops.”